CBCMusic/client-side-search-boilerplate/README.md

 ### How to implement

 Load up the `index.html` file and see how it works, then edit the code and underscore templates.
 You'll almost certainly want to customize the CSS to make it fit into your site.
-This is kind of a hands-on script. :)
+This is kind of a hands-on script. :) But here's a few more details.

+#### Settings
+If you check out the top of the `/libs/search.js` file, you'll see three settings:

+    // config settings
+    var _numPerPage = 10;
+    var _maxPaginationLinks = 15;
+	var _dataPropertiesToSearch = ["name", "phone", "dob"]; // needs to be customized based on the content of your data

+The last one MUST be customized.
+It specifies which properties in your array of objects you want the search to recognize.

+#### Customizing the visible sort options
+The sort options reflect your data set.
+In the demo, you'll see there's a `Random`, `Name`, `Phone` and `Date of Bird` sort option.
+These are mapped to properties in the `demo-data.js` file via the `data-sort-attr` attribute.
+You can see the sorting is very basic: it only sorts in a single direction, and it's not correct for the Date of Birth field.
+This is because it searches alphabetically, not according to date.
+To fix that, you could add a new property to the data array with (say) a unixtime version of the dates and search on that.
+Alternatively, you can always edit the JS to do a custom sort based on that field.

+`Random` is a special sort option.
+If that's included with a `data-sort-attr="[RANDOM]"` value, it will automatically randomize the results.

 ### Other notes
 - to make the script as conflict-free as possible, the JS is namespaced via an anonymous self-invoked function; JS ids